 They may have an excess (the first part of any claim which remains the driver's responsibility) or an upper limit on the amount that can be claimed.

 Collision Damage Waiver products bought through the MoneyMaxim service will cover both damage due to accident or vandalism and the theft of your hired car, as well as damage to the tyres, underbody, roof and glass.
 Some also offer additional cover for lost keys, misfuelling and a range of other risks.
-There is no excess applicable on MoneyMaxim sourced CDW policies.
+There are no excesses applicable on MoneyMaxim sourced CDW policies for European residents.

 As with the purchase of any policy, it's obviously key that you carefully read the details of any policy you are interested in to make sure it fully meets your requirements.